 4 In large bowl, cream butter and brown sugar together until light and fluffy.
 Beat in eggs, then vanilla and mashed bananas.
 Add dry ingredients and lemon-thickened milk alternately to wet ingredients, and stir just until combined.
 Scrape into prepared loaf tin; smooth top.

-5 Bake at 350 degrees for 65 to 75 minutes, or until toothpick inserted in center comes out clean.
+5 Bake for 65 to 75 minutes, or until toothpick inserted in center comes out clean.
 Cool in pan on wire rack for 10 minutes.
 Remove from pan and continue cooling on wire rack for an hour.